HMProgrammingClub/NYCSL/README.md

 The website utilizes a LAMP backend (Linux, Apache, MySQL and PHP) for the majority of tasks.
 However, problem grading is done through Python scripts called from PHP.
 The backend is organized as a RESTful API.
 The front-end is JavaScript + jQuery for scripting and Bootstrap 3 using FezVrasta's wonderful [bootstrap-material-design](https://github.com/FezVrasta/bootstrap-material-design) theme for style.

+## Folder Contents

+- `img/` - All of the images used on the site.
+- `includes/` - Common html elements that are included throughout the site.
+- `lib/` - Any js libraries used on the site.
+- `php/` - Our RESTFul API.
+- `problems/` - Competition specific content.
+- `script/` - Frontend javascript.
+- `style/` - CSS.
+- `tests/` - Unit tests written in QUnit.

 ## Contributing

 Send us a pull request.
 If you are looking for things to do, check out the repo's open issues.
 We will be happy to add you as a contributor and credit you in the README.